Weequahic Park: Weequahic Lake

 Two brooks and several springs feed into 80 acre Weequahic Lake, a natural body of water deepened by a dam.

 History of the lake

-The Olmsted Brothers drafted pIans for converting the existing spring-fed boggy wetIands into a recreationaI lake.
+The Olmsted Brothers drafted pIans for converting the existing spring-fed boggy wetlands into a recreationaI lake.
 Their plans recommended dredging the lake to a depth of 12 feet or to a depth sufficient to prevent vegetative growth, while maintaining the original shoreline.
 The dredging cost was deemed too expensive, however.
 Instead, in 1903, a dam was built across the northern end of the lake to arrest the flow of Bound Creek from Newark Bay, causing the water level to rise and creating the depth now seen in the lake.